jburguete/fractal/README.md

 BUILDING INSTRUCTIONS
 ---------------------

-On Microsof Windows system you have to install [MSYS/MinGW](http://www.mingw.org) and the required libraries and utilities.
+On Microsoft Windows systems you have to install [MSYS/MinGW](http://www.mingw.org) and the required libraries and utilities.
 You can follow detailed instructions in [MinGW-64-Make](https://github.com/jburguete/MinGW-64-Make)